 Based on observations, there are two highway lanes in the Industrial Area of Makassar city.
 The most dominant shady tree besides road to grow is green champa (Polyalthia longifolia) with a tree height between 10-25 m, has the characteristics of a strong trunk, canopy tree diameter of 5-10 m, and has dense leaves and soars upward which grow in groups and form a barrier along the road and partly in the yard of the factory and warehouse.
-The distance between the tree and the highway is very close, and the distance between the tree and the highway is very close, and the distance between the tree and the highway is very close.
+The distance between the tree and the highway is very close, and the distance between the tree and the industrial factory is 5-10 m.

 According to data from the Head Office of Industrial Area in the city of Makassar, there are 265 factories in the form of industrial concrete factories, battery factories, paint factories, textile processing plants, electronic factories, accu factories, paper factories, as well as food factories and others.
 Fuels used in managing industries in the combustion process are coal, firewood and petroleum.
-This can be a source of heavy metal pollution in the air (Hapsah et al., 2013; Tauqeer et al., 2013).
+This can be a source of heavy metal pollution in the air (Hapsah et al., 2013; Taugeer et al., 2013).